• Skip to primary navigation

 How long do you rest brisket?

-Let the meat rest for one hour at minimum, but I like to give it two hours if possible.
-To rest the brisket, I create small vents in the butcher paper and let it simply sit in room temperature.
-It's large cut of meat that it holds the temperature well.
+Let the meat rest for one hour at minimum, but I like to give it at least two hours or more if possible.

-However, if you'd like to hold the meat for even longer, wrap the brisket in a towel and place it in a dry cooler without ice.
+To hold the meat for two hours or longer, place a bowl of hot water in a cooler to create a warm environment toward the end of the smoking process.
+When the brisket finishes, wrap it in two towels and place it in the cooler without ice.
 This should hold the temperature for about six hours, which is great if you need to prepare the brisket ahead of time.

 And please do not ever skip this important step.
 A cut this large needs time for the juices to settle.
 If you cut into the brisket, it will be dry, and you will have wasted all that time and money.
 Keep in mind, the rest time is separate from the cooking time.